-Figure 19.10: The eVis display window
+Kuva 19.9: The eVis display window

-- 1. Display window: A window where the photograph will appear. - 2.
-Zoom in button: Zoom in to see more detail.
-If the entire image cannot be displayed in the display window, scroll bars will appear on the left and bottom sides of the window to allow you to pan around the image. - 3.
-Zoom out button: Zoom out to see more area. - 4.
-Zoom to full extent button: Displays the full extent of the photograph. - 5.
-Attribute information window: All of the attribute information for the point associated with the photograph being viewed is displayed here.
+- 5. Attribute information window: All of the attribute information for the point associated with the photograph being viewed is displayed here.
 If the file type being referenced in the displayed record is not an image but is of a file type defined in the Configure External Applications tab, then when you double-click on the value of the field containing the path to the file, the application to open the file will be launched to view or hear the contents of the file.
 If the file extension is recognized, the attribute data will be displayed in green. - 6.
 Navigation buttons: Use the Previous and Next buttons to load the previous or next feature when more than one feature is selected.